SiaFoundation/docs/miscellaneous/glossary.md

 **Escrow**: A service that holds cryptocurrency or other assets in trust until specific conditions in a transaction are met.

+**Exabyte**: A unit of digital information storage capacity, equivalent to one quintillion bytes (1,024 petabytes or 1 billion gigabytes(GB))

 **Exchange Rate**: The value at which one cryptocurrency can be exchanged for another or traditional fiat currency.

 ## F